 Sounds delicious.
 Now the key to a fried chicken sandwich?
 The frying.

 TH: To fry perfectly crisp, use soybean oil which will allow the flavors and seasonings of your choice to stand out.
 Heat the oil until 350 degrees—if you drop a little flour in the oil it should sizzle and foam up.
 Fry until golden brown (about three minutes), then lay on paper towels and pat to absorb the extra oil.

 Drooling.
-Ok, now what are your favorite toppings and condiments for such a sandwich?
+OK, now what are your favorite toppings and condiments for such a sandwich?

 TH: To build the perfect fried chicken sandwich, you need a sturdy bun.
-At Big City we love a Martin’s Potato Bun.
-For toppings, simple is better— a couple crisp dill pickles and a tangy mayonnaise and you are good to go.
+At Big City, we love Martin’s Potato Bun.
+For toppings, simple is better— a couple of crisp dill pickles and a tangy mayonnaise and you are good to go.
 However, feel free to also get a little adventurous!
 If you want to go more Chicago-style, then toss in a spicy hot sauce.
 Like BBQ?
 Top with jalapeños and a good homemade BBQ sauce.
-And don’t forget Buffalo-style—it’s one of our favorites with traditional Buffalo sauce and a good blue cheese.
+And don’t forget Buffalo-style—it’s one of our favorites with traditional Buffalo sauce and good blue cheese.

 In case you are in the mood for some fried chicken sandwiches, here are some of our favorites at select Lettuce restaurants:

 To kick things off, Seaside’s has a Buffalo Chicken Sandwich (also fried) made with Miller’s farm chicken, house buffalo sauce, lettuce, tomato, and Roquefort sauce.